 Traditionally cruises from Australia don’t accommodate 5 people in one room, in fact its unheard of.
 You need to book 2 rooms and it just isn’t a good option financially.
 Then I discovered Carnival Cruise’s Carnival Dream has a number of rooms that accommodate 5 people and they were extremely well priced.
 It was such a cheap cruise that I thought I had read it wrong!

 There are number of possibilities for the cheap price, firstly it departed from New Orleans instead of the main ports in Miami and there are only a small number of cruises that depart from New Orleans annually.
+New Orleans was on my bucket list anyway, there are so many great things to do in New Orleans.
 Also the weather is cold in New Orleans and not as warm in the Caribbean as it could be.
 We had temperatures of mid to high 20’s (77F-84F).
 Considering we had come from Boston and New York where it was freezing and snowing, we were more than happy with those warm temperatures.

 As stated above, our Carnival Cruise with kids departed from New Orleans, see the below itinerary: